inv987/docker-opensips-cli/README.md

-# DEPRECATED - OpenSIPS CLI Docker Image
+OpenSIPS CLI Docker Image

-**DEPRECATED** - This project has been fully integrated in the [OpenSIPS Command Line Interface](https://github.com/inv987/opensips-cli) project.
+This project has been fully integrated in the [OpenSIPS Command Line Interface](https://github.com/inv987/opensips-cli) project.
 This project will be soon deleted.